Your cart is empty.

 If you are not getting the clarity you need, our support team can help review the order status and next steps.

 Please report the issue as soon as possible and include photos of the product, packaging, and shipping label if relevant.
-This helps us and the seller assess whether the right outcome is a replacement, refund, partial adjustment, or return.
+This helps us and the shop assess whether the right outcome is a replacement, refund, partial adjustment, or return.

 Refund timing depends on the issue type and payment provider.
 Once a refund is approved and processed, the funds usually return to the original payment method within the normal banking cycle.